 - You want to configure your VPN router with another VPN server.

 To find out if your current router will work with VPN software, read the router’s manual or search for the model number online.

 Because these routers are already capable of supporting a VPN, you won’t need to install new firmware or link the router to an additional device.
-Simply purchase a VPN subscription and VPN-enabled router, follow the configuration instructions from your chosen VPN provider and you can then configure the device to a VPN server.
+Simply purchase a VPN subscription and VPN-enabled router, follow the configuration instructions from your chosen service provider and you can then configure the device to a VPN server.

 Popular brands that provide VPN-enabled routers include ASUS, Linksys, and Netgear.
 The Linksys WRT3200ACM and Netgear R6400 are both popular models that offer great value for money.

 If you choose this option, you should also consider which VPN protocols the router supports and whether it can be flashed with new firmware if necessary.
 The latest VPN-enabled routers typically support the OpenVPN protocol, which means you can install any VPN service that also uses OpenVPN.
 Luckily, this protocol comes as standard with any worthwhile VPN service.